 About Julia Dimon

-I’m a regular keynote speaker for the NY Times Travel Show (the largest consumer and travel trade show produced in the United States, featuring more than 500 tourism boards and 23,000 attendees), the Boston Globe Travel Show, The Chicago Tribune Travel & Adventure Show and the Washington, DC Travel & Adventure Show.
-I also serve on the Declaration Committee of Seven Natural Wonders, to determine the 7 natural wonders of each continent.
-I was nominated for a Gemini Award (honoring the best in Canadian Television) for Word Travels under the category of ‘Best Documentary Series.’
+Julia is a regular featured speaker for the NY Times Travel Show (the largest consumer and travel trade show produced in the United States).
+She’s also spoken the LA Times Travel Show, the Boston Globe Travel Show, the Chicago Tribune Travel & Adventure Show, the Washington DC Travel & Adventure Show and TBEX.
+Julia served on the Declaration Committee of Seven Natural Wonders, to determine the 7 natural wonders of each continent.

-My writing career began at the age of 12, with a monthly movie-review column for the Toronto Star, Canada’s largest daily newspaper.
+Julia’s writing career began at the age of 12, with a monthly movie-review column for the Toronto Star, Canada’s largest daily newspaper.
 “Julia’s Flicks” was regularly published in the Star for over six years.
-From movie reviews, I moved into travel features.
-For four years, I wrote a monthly travel series for the Toronto Star, called “Confessions of a Backpacker” before I became a weekly columnist for Metro News.
-For the next four years, my nationally-syndicated travel column, “Travel Junkie,” appeared every Wednesday in newspapers across Canada.
-My column was also translated and appeared across Metro International, the “world’s largest global newspaper” with 23.1 million readers.
+From movie reviews, Julia moved into travel features.
+For four years, she wrote a monthly travel series for the Toronto Star, called “Confessions of a Backpacker” before she became a weekly columnist for Metro News.
+For the next four years, Julia’s nationally-syndicated travel column, “Travel Junkie,” appeared every Wednesday in newspapers across Canada.
+Her column was also translated and appeared across Metro International, the “world’s largest global newspaper” with 23.1 million readers.

 Julia has traveled to over 80 countries, in conflict zones across six continents.
 She’s trained as a gladiator in Rome, camel trekked the Egyptian pyramids, confronted Santa Claus in the Arctic Circle, eaten deep-fried guinea pig in Ecuador, watched a lion chase a warthog in Kenya, ran with bulls in Portugal and learned to speak Klingon in the Star Trek town of Vulcan.